Wertik/Milestones/README.md

   - pickupEvent
   - shearEvent: color of the sheep?
   - fishEvent
+  - voteEvent (votifier hook up)

 PLANS:
+  - First of all, estabilishing the core system, then adding up stuff.
   - adding lang.yml to achieve the top level customisation
   - item data support (planned from the start, just wanter to setup the system first)